moashraf86/CVMaster/README.md

 - **Express**: for building the backend server.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
 - **ShadCN UI**: A React component library for building modern web interfaces.
-- **Groq SDK**: Provides AI-powered suggestions to enhance the resume creation process.
+- **Groq SDK**: Provides AI-powered suggestions and reviews to enhance the resume creation process.
 - **Cloudinary**: A cloud-based files management service.

 ## Features